thingsiplay/findpick/README.md

 Output absolute fullpath of selected file.
-A frontend script to list files by [find](https://www.man7.org/linux/man-pages/man1/find.1.html) command, generate an interactive menu with [fzf](https://github.com/junegunn/fzf), [rofi](https://github.com/davatorium/rofi) or other alike tools and choose an entry.
+A frontend script to list files by [find](https://www.man7.org/linux/man-pages/man1/find.1.html) command, generate an interactive menu out of it with [fzf](https://github.com/junegunn/fzf), [rofi](https://github.com/davatorium/rofi) or other similar tools and write selected entry to stdout.
 Intended use case is similar to file picker dialogs in desktop environments, but with a search bar instead navigating through filesystem.
 While `fzf` has first class support, other menu builder or filters can be used instead too.

 ## Why?